Tulare County, California

 Highway 245 sets off from Boyd Rd up and over a low rise along Rattlesnake & Buckeye Creeks through a valley labelled as Auckland.
 Upon reaching Drum Valley Rd is where the ride kicks into overdrive.

 Drum Valley is a single lane paved ranch road that skirts around 2821 ft Goldstein Peak providing an alternative to Boyd Dr to climb off the valley floor from Orosi into the foothills to connect with Highway 245.
 Some maps label Drum Valley as Road 152 and my older paper maps label this is Negro Creek Rd.
 The road sign labels it as Drum Valley Rd and it is a single-lane-paved ranch road.
-I’ve included Drum Valley Rd with motorcycle tours as a shortcut to reach Hwy 245, it’s longer than Boyd Dr, and a steady climb into the foothills.
+I’ve included Drum Valley Rd with motorcycle tours as a shortcut to reach Hwy 245.
+It’s longer than Boyd Dr, and a steady climb into the foothills.

 Either of these roads, Drum Valley or Boyd are worth riding.
-Quick hint is Johnson Dr is another single-lane-paved ranch road waiting for the riders that love the goat, starting out as Avenue 432, and provides a more northernly approach to Highway 245.
+Quick hint is Johnson Dr is another single-lane-paved ranch road waiting for the riders that love the goat, starting out as Avenue 432, and provides a more northerly approach to Highway 245.

-Once Drum Valley Rd intersects with Highway 245, the next 6.5 miles to Mountain House are where the fun begins.
+Once Drum Valley Rd intersects with Highway 245, the next 6.5 miles to Mountain House is where the fun begins.
 Elevation is low here climbing through the 2000-foot level to reach 3000 feet at Baker Mountain House and running parallel to Bear Mountain Ridge.
 Why ride a showroom condition Buell with 5 miles on the odometer across the state to this one particular road when I could have gone anywhere in California?

-When my last tour group reached Mountain House after riding this stretch of Highway 245, they begged to ride it again.
+When my last tour group reached Mountain House after riding this length of Highway 245, they begged to ride it again.
 The whole group turned right around and rode it back to Drum Valley Rd and then back to Baker Mountain House.
 Only a few roads in the state will inspire that sort of reaction, Rossi's Driveway, the Leggett Section of Highway 1 also do that to our tour riders.

 And admittedly, I did the same thing with the Buell.
-That 16-inch wheel and I railed back to Drum Valley Rd, and flipped back the opposite way.
+That 16-inch wheel and I railed back to Drum Valley Rd, then flipped back the opposite way.
 This is the reason why you ride across an entire state to experience a road like Highway 245, there’s nothing else like it for hundreds of miles.

 Dry Creek Rd heads due south from this junction towards Three Rivers running parallel to the southern leg of Highway 245.
 If given the choice, we prefer to ride 245 over Dry Creek Rd, portions of the pavement are rough and the northern half is single-lane paved, Dry Creek drops down from 4000 feet through the single-lane but the southern half is generally a straight trek to Citro and Highway 198, but it functions well as a short cut to Three Rivers and the southern entrance of Sequoia National Park.
 None of these roads like Dry Creek Rd or Highway 245 are suitable for trucks with trailers or RVs.